-Fourteen-year-old Joshua Yuchasz is a high school freshman in Milford, Michigan.
-He plays in his school’s concert band and on its football team.
+Josh Yuchasz was fourteen years old and a high school freshman when he wrote this essay.
+He played in his school’s concert band and on its football team.
 In addition to Godzilla, Yuchasz likes other reptiles including Bubba, his pet red-tailed boa constrictor.

 Independently produced for NPR by Jay Allison and Dan Gediman with John Gregory and Viki Merrick.